 If you fly you miss out on so many experiences between airports – this doesn’t happen overlanding.
 Travelling slowly and at smaller distances is the best way to take in a location and watch as cultures change from place to place.

-2 – You’ll have much better stories to tell
+3 – You’ll have much better stories to tell

-Which story would you prefer tell?
+Which story would you prefer to tell?

-A) We got a flight from London to Morocco.
+A) ‘We got a flight from London to Morocco.’

-B) We hitchhiked from London to Dover and got a ferry to Calais.
-From Calais we spent a week travelling through the French wine country before some overlanders in a van gave us a lift through the Pyrenees into Spain.
-In Spain we hiked through the northern mountains, travelled to Seville, learned some salsa, hitchhiked to Gibraltar and then got a ferry to Morocco.
+B) ‘We hitchhiked from London to Dover and got a ferry to Calais.
+From Calais, we spent a week travelling through the French wine country before some overlanders in a van gave us a lift through the Pyrenees into Spain.
+In Spain, we hiked through the northern mountains, travelled to Seville, learned some salsa, hitchhiked to Gibraltar and then got a ferry to Morocco.’

-3 – It’s the best excuse to get active and challenge yourself
+4 – It’s the best excuse to get active and challenge yourself

 You can choose to get from A to B in the easiest overland option (buses, trains) or turn a small trip into a real adventure by trying different methods of transport.
 Could you travel by kayak?
 How about skateboarding?

-4 – Discover your local surroundings
+5 – You can really discover your local surroundings

-Yes, if you only have a weekend free it’s unlikely you’ll be able to cross continents but do you need to?
+Yes, if you only have a weekend free it’s unlikely you’ll be able to cross continents, but do you need to?

 Pretty self explanatory.